Homemade Blackened Seasoning Blend recipe is a delicious mix of herbs and spices. Blackening Seasoning has a great flavor followed by a spicy kick.

 How do I use Blackening seasoning?

-- Dip food in butter or oil and then coated heavily with the blackened seasoning.
+- Dip food in butter or olive oil and then coat heavily with the blackened seasoning.
 Food can be fried or grilled.
-Don’t move the food in the pan until it develops a coating from the spice.
-This will keep that coating adhered to the food.
+Don’t move the food in the hot skillet until it develops a coating from the spice.
+Using a hot pan will keep that coating adhered to the food.

 - Spray food with cooking oil so the blackening seasoning will stick to it.
 If food is on a baking rack there is no need to turn it.

-- Use blackening seasoning in soups and stews such as gumbo.
+- Use blackening seasoning in salad dressings, marinades, soups, and stews such as gumbo.

-- This homemade spice seasoning will turn plain chicken into a memorable meal.
+- This homemade spice seasoning will turn plain chicken or ground beef into a memorable meal.

 - You can add oil to your spice mix and use it as a marinade or lightly spray or rub your meat with oil and use it as a dry spice rub.